raziyedogan/IntroductionToMachineLearning/README.md

 # IntroductionToMachineLearning
-The content of this repository is about machine learning.
+This repository includes a set of documents and codes on machine learning.
+I create it due to follow and accomplish my university course of CPE312 Introduction to Machine Learning.